Activity: Add API to server

 Get in the habit of testing the server after each change.
 You can do this in several ways:

-• You can also use a tool like curl or Postman to call the API directly.
+. - You can also use a tool like curl or Postman to call the API directly (if this is a server using SSE or streamable HTTP).
 For example, you can call the API using curl like this:

 curl -X POST -H "Content-Type: application/json" -d '{"category": ["dev"]}' http://localhost:3000/random-joke-by-category